Ainika-Kos/Codelex_HW_new-todo-list/README.md

 * User can delet task;
 * User can copy task;
 * User can edit -> cancel / save task;
-* User can filter: All tasks / Active tasks / Completed tasks;
+* User can filter: All tasks / Active tasks / Completed tasks.